Ask the Historian

 Q: What was the original name of Prairie Path Lane?

-A: Prairie Path Lane, which runs from Mitchell Avenue to Rex Boulevard, was originally known as Railway Street because it ran parallel to the Chicago Aurora & Elgin (CA&E) railway tracks.
-After the CA&E stopped operations in 1957, and after the Illinois Prairie Path was established, the street was renamed Prairie Path Lane in 1981.
+A: Prairie Path Lane, which runs from Mitchell Avenue to Rex Boulevard, was originally known as Railway Street because it ran parallel to the Chicago Aurora and Elgin (CAandE) railway tracks.
+After the CAandE stopped operations in 1957, and after the Illinois Prairie Path was established, the street was renamed Prairie Path Lane in 1981.

 Q: I heard that Elmhurst City Hall used to be at 132 Addison Avenue.